uwdb/DeepEverest/README.md

 ```

-You can choose to persist the indexes to disk with `np.save()` or `pickle.dump()`, or to interpret your DNN and dataset directly.
+You can choose to persist the indexes to disk with `np.save()` or `pickle.dump()` to accelerate future interpretation for this layer, or to interpret your DNN and dataset directly.

 ### Interpret the functionality of any group of neurons using DeepEverest's Neural Threshold Algorithm (NTA)

 ```
-# Set the target input of interest and the number of top activations you want to inspect
+# Set the target input of interest and the number of top activations you want to inspect.
 image_ids = [659]
 k = 20

-# Get the top-k activations for this input in this layer and their corresponding neuron ids
+# Get the top-k activations for this input in this layer and their corresponding neuron IDs.
 from utils import get_topk_activations_given_images topk_activations = get_topk_activations_given_images(model, dataset, image_ids, layer_name, k_global)[0]
 topk_activations_neurons = [x[1] for x in topk_activations]

-# Construct the group of neurons that you are interested in, e.g., the top-3 maximally activated neurons
+# Construct the group of neurons that you are interested in, e.g., the top-3 maximally activated neurons.
 from NeuronGroup import *
 image_sample_id = 659
 neuron_group = NeuronGroup(model.model, layer_id, neuron_idx_list=topk_activations_neurons[:3])